NaturalTangent/cpm-package/readme.md

 # cpm-package

-A cross platform, command line tool to generated package files for copying to Grant Searle's CP/M computers (including derivatives such as RC2014).
+A cross platform, command line tool to generate package files for copying to Grant Searle's CP/M computers (including derivatives such as RC2014).

 __Only tested on linux so far!__